Medically reviewed by Drugs.com. Last updated on Sep 21, 2021.

 - Take each tablet with enough water to ensure complete swallowing immediately after placing in the mouth [see Dosage and Administration (2.1)].

-- Do not discontinue Arymo ER without first discussing the need for a tapering regimen with the prescriber [see Dosage and Administration (2.4)].
+In order to avoid developing withdrawal symptoms, instruct patients not to discontinue Arymo ER without first discussing a tapering plan with the prescriber [see Dosage and Administration (2.4)].

 Inform patients that anaphylaxis has been reported with ingredients contained in Arymo ER.
 Advise patients how to recognize such a reaction and when to seek medical attention [see Contraindications (4), Adverse Reactions (6)].